 The proposed antenna was fabricated, as shown in Fig. 12.
 A copper plate (thickness of 0.5 mm) was used as the chassis of the prototype and Rohacell foams were used to keep the feeding structures at the two longer sides more stable.
 The foams are electrically neutral ($\varepsilon_r = 1$), so it does not load the modes and change the simulated results.
-The simulated and measured S parameters given in Fig. 13(a) show good agreement.
+The feed cables were well soldered to the chassis to mitigate cable influence.
+The simulated and measured S parameters agree well (see 13(a)).
 The final design provides the 6 dB impedance bandwidths of 0.75-0.96 GHz (25%).
 The measured far-field patterns, shown in Fig. 14, illustrate that a high level of orthogonality is achieved between the two ports at three sample frequencies.
 The measured ECC is below 0.15 (see Fig. 13(b)) and the measured total efficiency is above 67% (average of 71%) over the impedance bandwidth.